For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 Just The Tip Of The Iceberg

 I’d say this is a very good start and a good amount of relief for the currently affected retirees.
-But now we must discuss the second, and potentially much more impactful, repeal cited in the new act.
+But now we must discuss the second, and potentially much more impactful repeal cited in the new act.
 This would be the repeal of the Government Pension Offset (GPO).
 This law affected the treatment of spousal and survivor benefits under Social Security for individuals who were receiving pensions from government jobs not covered by Social Security.
 Again, this topic may be quite complex, but I will do my best to simplify exactly what was happening in these instances and share with you how the repeal of this law could significantly affect the retirement benefits you’re entitled to collect.
-This affects every individual differently, given their personal situations, which makes it very apparent the importance of interviewing and finding a financial advisor you can trust to assess your exact situation and paint a clear picture of how this all is or will affect your retirement income.
+This affects every individual differently, given their personal situations, which makes it very apparent the importance of interviewing and finding a financial advisor you can trust to assess your exact situation and paint a clear picture of how this all is or will affect your retirement income and help to create a sound retirement plan to provide you with the peace of mind you deserve.

 As a sidebar, and in light of that thought, my name is Ryan Morrissey, CFP®, CLU®, CHFC®, CMFC®.
 I am the owner and principal wealth advisor of Morrissey Wealth Management.
 I’ve spent over 24 years in the financial industry guiding my clients to and through a successful retirement.
 The aim at my firm is to provide you with invaluable investment advice specific to your situation and needs, parlayed with comprehensive tax, Social Security, and Medicare planning.
 Put simply, we want to prepare you for a successful retirement, and once we get you there, provide the guidance you will need to ensure it lasts!

 It’s important to note, we are a fee-only advisory firm, meaning myself and all our services are available to you with no added costs beyond the fee we will discuss.
-If you would like to see if my services would be a good fit for you, I urge you to click the image below to view my availability and set up a free consultation at your leisure.
+If you have been considering hiring a financial advisor to get started working on your retirement plan, or would like a second opinion on the one you currently have — I urge you to click the image below to view my availability and set up a free consultation at your leisure.
 I greatly look forward to speaking with you!

 Now Back To The GPO Repeal

 This is where we will see the greatest impact for retirees.
 The Government Pension Offset (GPO) was first signed into law by President Jimmy Carter in 1977.
-This law, whether right or wrong, was created to prevent the “double dipping” of spousal and survivor benefits from Social Security for individuals who worked in a government/public position not covered by Social Security and collected a pension.
+This law, again whether right or wrong, was created to prevent the “double dipping” of spousal and survivor benefits from Social Security for individuals who worked in a government/public position not covered by Social Security and collected a pension.
+Our example of the Connecticut public school teacher would be among this group.
 To simplify how the math worked out and explain how it will substantially affect the retirement benefits for the millions impacted, I will provide some examples of different scenarios to paint a clearer picture.
 However, the main element of the rule was that any individual aiming to collect a spousal or survivor benefit could only collect the portion of their calculated benefit that exceeded 2/3 of their government pension.
 This had a substantial impact on the benefit many spouses and survivors were able to collect, and in many cases, it eliminated their benefit entirely.
 Before we can go into some examples of how this will play out, we must first understand the difference between how a survivor's benefit and spousal benefit are calculated.
 This part can get rather complex, but I will aim to simplify and provide a brief overview of these calculations.
-Again, I urge you to click the button above to set up a free consultation with me so we can dive further into how this affects you specifically in your retirement!

 Calculating Your Spousal Benefit